microsoft/vscode-docs/docs/remote/troubleshooting.md

 | Debian/Ubuntu | Run `sudo apt-get install openssh-client` |
 | RHEL / Fedora / CentOS | Run `sudo yum install openssh-clients` |

 VS Code will look for the `ssh` command in the PATH.
-Failing that, on Windows it will attempt to find `ssh.exe` in the default Git for Windows install path, and failing that attempt to use WSL if installed.
-You can specifically tell VS Code where to find the SSH client by adding the `remote.SSH.path` property in `settings.json`
+Failing that, on Windows it will attempt to find `ssh.exe` in the default Git for Windows install path.
+You can also specifically tell VS Code where to find the SSH client by adding the `remote.SSH.path` property to `settings.json`.

 ### Installing a supported SSH server